 Dr. Miller’s approach to rhinoplasty encompasses the NatraLookProcess, which optimizes the patient experience and strives to ensure the most rewarding results.
 The goal of this process is for patients to find new aesthetic confidence, or empowerment, after their surgery.
 It all starts at the consultation, when Dr. Miller will reassure and support your opinions in a positive way, creating a collaborative environment that keeps you involved in your procedure.

-The consultation, at Rhinoplasty New York City, is the most important step in your rhinoplasty journey.
+The consultation, at Dr. Miller's rhinoplasty clinic in New York City, is the most important step in your rhinoplasty journey and the factor that will lead to nose surgery satisfaction.
 It is an excellent time to discuss your expectations and concerns, address any questions, and figure out what you want to take away from your surgery.

 Additionally, Dr. Miller will examine and assess your nose and how it relates to your other facial features.
 He will also evaluate the thickness and quality of your skin.
 Computer imaging may also be used to help give you an idea of the changes that can be made to your nose and what you can expect from surgery.
 He will also review your medical history and overall health.
 All details of the procedure will be reviewed, including the available options and rhinoplasty techniques, the facility, the anesthesia, the recovery, the risks and benefits, and the costs.
 Together, you and Dr. Miller can come up with a realistic goal for surgery with his NatraNose approach.